 Holds title to the real property on which the MSW landfill is located, including but not limited to title held by joint tenancy, tenancy in common, community property, life estate, estate for years, lease, sublease, or assignment, except title held solely as security for a debt such as mortgage;

-Is responsible for complying with any federal, state, or local requirements relating to methane emissions from real property used for MSW landfill purposes and subject to this subarticle.
+Is responsible for complying with any federal, state, or local requirements relating to methane emissions from real property used for MSW landfill purposes and subject to this subarticle;

 Owns any stationary equipment for the collection of landfill gas;

-Purchases the landfill gas from an owner or operator of a MSW landfill and owns any stationary equipment for the treatment of landfill gas; or
+Receives landfill gas from a MSW landfill and owns any stationary equipment for the treatment of landfill gas; or

-Purchases untreated landfill gas from an owner or operator of a MSW landfill and owns any stationary equipment for the combustion of landfill gas.
+Receives untreated landfill gas from a MSW landfill and owns any stationary equipment for the combustion of landfill gas.

-“Perimeter” means along the MSW landfill's permitted facility boundary.

 “Professional Engineer” means an engineer holding a valid certificate issued by the State of California Board of Registration for Professional Engineers and Land Surveyors or an engineer holding a valid certificate issued by a state offering reciprocity with California.

+“Remote Monitoring Data” means data obtained by CARB from a measurement technology capable of detecting methane plumes without physical access to a facility.

+“Root Cause Analysis” means an assessment conducted through a process of investigation to determine the primary cause, and any other contributing causes, of positive pressure or a temperature greater than the operating value at a wellhead.

 “Solid Waste” means all decomposable and non-decomposable solid, semisolid, and liquid wastes, including garbage, trash, refuse, paper, rubbish, ashes, industrial waste, manure, vegetable or animal solid and semisolid wastes, sludge, and other discarded solid and semisolid wastes.
 Solid waste also includes any material meeting the definition of Solid Waste in 40 CFR § 60.751 (as last amended 64 Fed.Reg 9262, Feb 24, 1999) as incorporated by reference herein.

+“Standard Cubic Feet” means cubic feet at a standard temperature and pressure of 60 degrees Fahrenheit and 1 atmosphere.

-“Subsurface Gas Migration” means underground landfill gases that are detected at any point on the perimeter pursuant to California Code of Regulations title 27, section 20921.
+“Subsurface Gas Migration” means underground landfill gases that are detected at any point along the MSW landfill’s permitted facility boundary pursuant to California Code of Regulations title 27, section 20921.

+“Unsafe-to-Walk Surface Area” means an area of the MSW landfill surface with safety hazards that prevent performing walking surface emissions monitoring, such as hazards presented by physical features of the landfill surface (e.g., steep or slippery slopes) and hazards associated with operational activities (e.g., construction activities or filling operations).

 “Waste-in-Place” means the total amount of solid waste placed in the MSW landfill estimated in tons.
-The refuse density is assumed to be 1,300 pounds per cubic yard and the decomposable fraction is assumed to be 70 percent by weight.
+For purposes of converting from volumetric estimates, the refuse density is assumed to be 0.65 tons per cubic yard, unless the owner or operator has site-specific records of refuse density.

 “Well Raising” means a MSW landfill activity where an existing gas collection well is temporarily disconnected from a vacuum source, and the non-perforated pipe attached to the well is extended vertically to allow the addition of a new layer of solid waste or the final cover; or is extended horizontally to allow the horizontal extension of an existing layer of solid waste or cover material.
 The extended pipe (well extension) is then re-connected in order to continue collecting gas from that well.